All teachers are certified Tennessee Teachers who teach at Lenoir City Schools in our physical buildings.

 Absolutely, you can select a hybrid option in virtual school which will allow you to take courses at the physical school as well as choose virtual course options to make up a full schedule.

 Yes.
-Students will be able to participate in Lenoir City High School’s graduation ceremony and receive a public school diploma if they attain the required 28 credits.
-Students may also choose to earn a state diploma by attaining 22 credits and fulfilling all state graduation requirements.
+Students will be able to participate in a graduation ceremony and receive a public school diploma if they attain the required 22 credits.
+The diploma will be issued by the iLearn Institute at Lenoir City Schools and is accredited by the State of Tennessee just like any other public school.

 Yes, you absolutely can!
 Virtual Academy students are able to participate in all extracurriculars and sports offered by the Lenoir City School District as long as the student meets eligibility requirements.